siseval/terminal-tetris/README.txt

   - Arrow keys to move Tetromino.
   - Z or Up arrow to rotate Tetromino.
   - Spacebar to slam Tetronimo.

+  - G to toggle ghost visibility.
+  - H to toggle flashing animation on line-clears.

   - Q to quit.